Merging PDF's

 end

-The gather_documents task looks up the documents in the database and returns a list of paths, once done returns and we kick of the :merge task.
+task looks up the documents in the database and returns a list of paths, once done returns and we kick of the :merge

 This is the most interesting part.
 I first looked at qpdf to do the merging and this worked flawlessly, but the size of the merged pdf quicky grew too large.